 Backlight Not Working:

-Q: Can I use the LCD display with a 3.3V microcontroller?
+Q: Can I use the LCD without a backlight?

 Q: How do I display custom characters?